[3.20] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 Lv 81 Catarina - Endgame Bossing Proof of Concept

-NOTE: Make sure to check the Notes section for a nice quick glance sheet that includes Harvest priorities, Pantheon upgrade locations, enchantments, and gear links!
+NOTE: Make sure to check the Notes section for a sheet that includes Harvest priorities, Pantheon, Enchantments, and finalized gear links!

 Shield Crush Overlap